-random (n).
-Unpredictable, having no cause or no known cause.
-Done without planning. range (n).
-Mathematics: the set of values that can be supplied to a function.
-The set of possible y-values in a graph.
-See domain. rate (n).
-How often per second (or per any other time period).
-Finance: the exchange rate or value of one currency when exchanged for another currency; how many units of one currency it takes to buy a unit of another currency.
-Also "interest rate", or what percentage of a loan consists of interest charges or fees. ratio (n).
-A fraction; how one number relates to another number; exact proportion.
-If there are five women for every four men, the ratio of women to men is 5:4, written with a colon (:).
-This ratio can be represented as the fraction $\frac{5}{4}$ or $1\frac{1}{4}$ or 1,25; or we can say that there are 25% more women than men. rebate (n. & v.).
-To send some money back to a person who has paid too much (v).
-An amount sent back to someone who has paid too much (n). receipt (n).
-Finance: a piece of paper or other evidence sent to show that an amount was paid and that the person who received it (recipient) wishes to acknowledge (show) that they received (got) it. receive (v).
-To get something. reception (n).
-The process of receiving something.
-In common use, it can mean to greet people or "receive" them in your house.
-It can also refer to receiving (getting) a radio or microwave signal, e.g. in a cellphone or radio. refund (n).
-To send back a full payment made by someone who has paid incorrectly.
-See rebate. remainder (n).
+).
+Mathematics: the set of values at can be supplied to a function.
+The set of possible y-values in a paph.
+See domain.).
+How often per second (or per provided in the period).
+Finance: the exchange rate or value of one perform on the currency; how many units one currency it takes to buy unit of another currency.
+Also prefers trate, or what percentage a loan consists of interest parges or fees.
+1).
+A fraction; how one number lates to another number; exact oportion.
+If there are five women or every four men, the ratio of the presented as the fraction $\frac{5}{4}$ or $1\frac{1}{4}$ or 1.25 ; or we can say that there the 25% more women than men.
+2. & v.).
+To send some money ack to a person who has paid too ny other time period).
+Finance: e exchange rate or value of one arrency when exchanged for nother currency; how many units one currency it takes to buy unit of another currency.
+Also nterest rate", or what percentage a loan consists of interest rarges or fees.
+1).
+A fraction; how one number lates to another number; exact oportion.
+If there are five women revery four men, the ratio of omen to men is 5:4, written th a colon (:).
+This ratio can be presented as the fraction $\frac{5}{4}$ or $1\frac{1}{4}$ 1,25; or we can say that there e 25% more women than men.
+2. & v.).
+To send some money lates to another number; exact oportion.
+If there are five women r every four men, the ratio of omen to men is 5:4, written th a colon (:).
+This ratio can be presented as the fraction $\frac{5}{4}$ or $1\frac{1}{4}$ 1,25; or we can say that there e 25% more women than men. uch (v).
+An amount sent back to meone who has paid too much). ).
+Finance: a piece of paper or her evidence sent to show that a amount was paid and that the erson who received it (recipient) shes to acknowledge (show) that ey received (got) it. ).
+To get something. ).
+The process of receiving smething.
+In common use, it can ean to greet people or "receive" em in your house.
+It can also fer to receiving (getting) a radio microwave signal, e.g. in a ellphone or radio. ).
+To send back a full payment ade by someone who has paid correctly.
+See rebate. ).
 Leftovers.
-Mathematics: an amount left over after division which cannot be divided further unless one wishes to have a decimal or fraction as a result, i.e. where the divisor does not exactly divide the numerator by an integer (whole number).
+Mathematics: an